 Bronchospasms — which are rapid, involuntary contractions or squeezing of lung muscles — has always been the hallmark symptom of asthma attacks.
 If not controlled, they can cause lung airways to become severely narrow or congested, leading to breathing difficulties and wheezing.

-Some recent studies have shown that CBD may help alleviate, prevent or reduce muscle spasticity.
+Some recent studies have shown that CBD may help with muscle spasticity.
 By calming muscle spasms, it helps open the airways, easing asthma symptoms.

-Although more extensive studies and large-scale clinical runs are clearly needed specifically on asthmatic patients, it’s safe to say that may CBD possess some muscle spasm relief potential for MS patients.
+Although more extensive studies and large-scale clinical runs are clearly needed specifically on asthmatic patients, CBD seems to possess some muscle spasm relief potential for MS patients.
 It’s possible that CBD may also help relax bronchial muscles and ease breathing as a result, but studies have not yet been done that show this.
 Consult a doctor before taking CBD oil for your needs.

 Inflammation plays a massive role in asthma flare-ups.
 When an asthmatic individual is exposed to allergens, irritants, and other triggers, the immune system sets off an inflammatory reaction.